databrary/presentations/c4lnyc-15/outline.md

 	- Share the wealth, a boon to the community
 	- Changing how research communities validate and reuse knowledge and materials

+0. Though the current status of sharing is a different picture

+	- Few incentives to share
+	- Completely different way of doing things (extra work)
+	- Researchers do not have the time to do all the preparations for sharing.

 0. A Specific type of Data and Data collecting community

 	- Child development research